dougbtv/comfyui-vllm-omni/README.md

 # ComfyUI-vLLM-Omni

+> **⚠️ UPDATES COMING SOON! **
+> A [DALL-E compatible API was added to vllm-omni](https://github.com/vllm-project/vllm-omni/pull/292)!
+An official implementation that tracks the official release, coming soon!
+> ...and maybe experimental endpoints as well.

+Until then...

 > **⚠️ EXPERIMENTAL PROOF-OF-CONCEPT**
 > This is an experimental integration that relies on experimental features in vLLM-Omni.
 The image generation API in vLLM-Omni is currently under development and may change.
 Use this for testing and development purposes only.